Recent Memories

 My grandpa used to deliver books by bicycle from Burnham to the Old Cottage, Wrexham, before the First World War.
 He ran a booksearch agency.

 Hi, I remember Mr and Mrs Harris, our family lived in Oakley House, we had moved from London, but were originally from Wales, we had a mad Irish Wolf Hound.
 My mum found it very lonely living there as she did not drive, Mrs Harris kept her sane!
-I remember one New Year's Eve party that my parents hosted, it was fancy dress, the village was still talking about it 10 years later when we went to visit, my Dad ...see more
+I remember one New Year's Eve party that my parents hosted, it was fancy dress, the village was still talking about it 10 years later when we went to visit, my Dad was ...see more

 Ah yes the library.
 Shame that they are in decline.
 The Bus Garage, did you know Billy Cotten (as in the showband) worked there.
 The Electric light house, Stubbings for radio gear where I saved up on my paper round to buy my first crystal set.
 That got me interested in radio.
 What was the general store on the left side on a corner.
-Was it "FRYS" a general hardware shop, it seemed to sell just ...see more
+Was it "FRYS" a general hardware shop, it seemed to sell just about ...see more

 A request, can anybody remember the above mentioned establishment?
 It was owned by my gramsparents.
 Many happy times were were spent in the area.
 Any information would be welcome, thank you.